elastisys/compliantkubernetes-kubespray/WIP-CHANGELOG.md

 ### Added

-Added a get-requirements file to standardize which terraform version to use, `1.2.9`.
+- Added a get-requirements file to standardize which terraform version to use, `1.2.9`.
+- Add ntp.se as ntp server as standard